Moduli spaces of semitoric systems: Further questions

-Furthermore, now that a topology has been defined on $\semitoric$ questions regarding the continuity of functions on $\semitoric$ may be asked.
-For example, let $\Om:\semitoric\to[0,1]$ be the \emph{maximal semitoric ball packing density function} which assigns to each semitoric system the portion of the total volume of the manifold which may be approximated by disjoint semitoric symplectic balls.
-Before this question is explored there must be a definition of what it means for a ball to be symplectically embedded in a way which respects the structure of the semitoric system (similar to the definition of a toric ball packing in~\cite{FPe2014}).
+The topology on toric systems~\cite{PePRS2013} allows Figalli-Pelayo in~\cite{FPe2014} to explore the continuity properties of the maximal toric ball packing density function, $\Om\colon \toric \to [0,1]$, which assigns to each toric system the portion of the manifold which can be filled by disjoint equivariantly embedded balls.
+Now that a topology has been defined on $\semitoric$ questions regarding the continuity of functions on $\semitoric$ may be asked.
+For instance, one could attempt to define and study a \emph{maximal semitoric ball packing density function}, $\Om_{\mathcal{T}}:\semitoric\to[0,1]$, analogous to the toric case.
+The function $\Om_{\mathcal{T}}$ would assign to each semitoric system the portion of the total volume of the manifold which may be filled by disjointly embedded symplectic balls, which are required to embed in a way that respects the semitoric structure of the manifold.
+To study this, one would have to first determine in what way an embedded ball should respect the structure of semitoric system.
+Once this function is defined, the topology produced in this paper could be used to study its continuity.

 {\it Acknowledgements.} The author is grateful to his advisor {\'A}lvaro Pelayo for proposing the question addressed in this article and for providing help and advice on many different occasions.
-He is also grateful for the support of the National Science Foundation under agreements No. DMS-1055897 and No.1518420.
+He is also grateful to the anonymous referee who supplied many helpful comments and for the support of the National Science Foundation under agreements DMS-1055897 and DMS-1518420.

 {